KernelTuner/kernel_tuner/INSTALL.rst

     bash Miniconda3-latest-Linux-x86_64.sh

-You are of course also free to use your own Python installation, and the Kernel Tuner is developed to be fully compatible with Python 3.5 and newer, and also Python 2.7.
+You are of course also free to use your own Python installation, and the Kernel Tuner is developed to be fully compatible with Python 3.6 and newer.

 Installing Python Packages
 --------------------------